-This $5.9 million project has involved extensive collaboration between biochemists, microbiologists, vets, venture capitalists and the world of business, with trials taking place in the UK, Germany, Greece, USA and Finland.
+This multi-million project has involved extensive collaboration between biochemists, microbiologists, vets, venture capitalists and the world of business.

-The product is set to be commercially available within the next year and will have not only health impacts but also huge economic impacts, improving efficiency in poultry production and reducing the use of antibiotics in farming.
+The product is now ready to be commercially available and has not only health impacts but also huge economic impacts, improving efficiency in poultry production and reducing the use of antibiotics in farming.

 Panos Soultanas is a Professor of Biochemistry and Biological Chemistry, School of Chemistry.